 After graduation, Allen took her first teaching job in Atlantic City.
 In 1871, she began her 48-year career with the Hoboken School District, where she served as a teacher and as principal of local elementary schools and Hoboken High School.
 Later in her career, Allen held the position of supervisor of the education of teachers at the Hoboken Normal and Training School.

-At the age of 28, Allen became the vice-president of the New Jersey Teachers’ Association.
-In this role, she gained recognition as an advocate for the teachers’ retirement fund and issues related to teacher tenure.
-Allen was often thrust into the public eye and attracted a great deal of controversy because of her persistent and outspoken views.
+At 28, Allen became vice president of the New Jersey Teachers’ Association.
+In this role, she gained recognition as an advocate for a teachers’ retirement fund and teacher tenure.
+According to her NJ Women’s History biography, “Allen was often thrust into the public eye and attracted a great deal of controversy because of her persistent and outspoken views.”

 Her greatest triumph came in 1896, when New Jersey enacted the first statewide teacher retirement law, providing a half-pay annuity for educators with at least 20 years of service.
 Membership in the annuity plan was voluntary and required teacher contributions.
 Using flyers, speeches and newspaper ads, Allen led the grassroots effort to get teachers to sign on.
 Within three months, she and her team had enrolled more than half of the state’s teachers.
 Allen later served as secretary of the retirement fund.